nhoudelot/demosdebs/linux/intros/l/leeko-by-fit/debian/leeko-by-fit.6.md

 % 2016-03-04

 # NAME
-leeko-by-fit - is the command to run Leeko
+leeko-by-fit_launcher - is the command to run Leeko

 # SYNOPSIS
-leeko-by-fit [*options*]
+leeko-by-fit_launcher [*options*]

 # DESCRIPTION
 Leeko  is a demonstration released by Fit
-Demo by Fit, released in 2003
+Intro by Fit, released in 2003

 # OPTIONS
 -w for window mode